+Sheet 7 shows seismic-reflection profiles in the offshore part of the Offshore of Point Conception map area, providing an image of the subsurface geology.
+The map area is characterized by a relatively flat shelf that decreases in slope (from about 1.1° to 0.7°) from southeast to northwest.
 The shelf is underlain by Neogene sedimentary rocks and uppermost Pleistocene to Holocene sediments (see sheet 9).
 Neogene units include the Miocene Monterey Formation and the upper Miocene and lower Pliocene Sisquoc Formation.
-On high-resolution seismic-reflection profiles, these strata commonly yield parallel to subparallel, continuous, variable-amplitude, high-frequency reflections (terminology from Mitchum and others, 1977); however, these strata commonly are commonly folded, in many places too steeply folded to be imaged on seismic-reflection profiles.
+On high-resolution seismic-reflection profiles, these strata commonly yield parallel to subparallel, continuous, variable-amplitude, high-frequency reflections (terminology from Mitchum and others, 1977); however, these strata are cut by numerous faults and commonly are folded, in many places too steeply folded to be imaged on seismic-reflection profiles.
 Local zones that lack reflections probably also are the result of the presence of interstitial gas within the sediments.
 This effect has been referred to as "gas blanking," "acoustic turbidity," or "acoustic masking" (Hovland and Judd, 1988; Fader, 1997).
 The gas scatters or attenuates the acoustic energy, preventing penetration.
-Not surprisingly, this effect is especially prevalent near the Molino Anticline (see figs. 7, 8, 10 on sheet 7) and near the crests of other small anticlines.
+Not surprisingly, this effect is especially prevalent where numerous large asphalt mounds (see figs. 5 through 9 on sheet 7) and pockmark fields are present on the seafloor (see also, sheet 9).

-Eustasy was an important control on latest Pleistocene to Holocene shelf deposition in the Offshore of Gaviota map area.
+Eustasy was an important control on latest Pleistocene to Holocene shelf deposition in the Offshore of Point Conception map area.
 Surficial and shallow sediments were deposited on the shelf in the last about 21,000 years during the sea-level rise that followed the last major lowstand and the Last Glacial Maximum (LGM) (Stanford and others, 2011).
-Global sea level was about 120 to 130 m lower during the LGM, at which time the shelf on the north flank of the Santa Barbara Channel was emergent.
+Global sea level was about 120 to 130 m lower during the LGM, at which time the shelf around Point Conception was emergent.
 The post-LGM sea-level rise was rapid (about 9 to 11 m per thousand years) until about 7,000 years ago, when it slowed considerably to about 1 m per thousand years (Peltier and Fairbanks, 2006; Stanford and others, 2011).
-The sediments deposited on the shelf during the post-LGM sea-level rise (above a transgressive surface of erosion) are shaded blue in many of the high-resolution seismic-reflection profiles (figs. 1, 2, 3, 4, 5, 6, 7, 8, 10 on sheet 7), and their thicknesses are shown on sheet 8.
+The sediments deposited on the shelf during the post-LGM sea-level rise (above a transgressive surface of erosion) are shaded blue on the high-resolution seismic-reflection profiles (figs. 1, 2, 3, 4, 5, 6, 7, 8, 9, 11, 12 on sheet 7), and their thicknesses are shown on sheet 8.
+On most profiles, the base of the post-LGM depositional unit is a flat to concave, angular unconformity characterized by an obvious change in reflectivity.